herkkules/herkkules/README.md

 ### Product Owner, Powered by Yonoton
 **Mobile SaaS Startup** (2 years)

->   - Direct **Client Relationships** ensuring strong partnerships and alignment with customer needs.
+>   - Nurtured direct **Client Relationships** ensuring strong partnerships and alignment with customer needs.
 >   - Established **Design Systems** and aligned **Agile Product Development** in a **Scrum** team with international contractors.
 >   - Utilized **DevOps** practices and leveraged **application frameworks** to deliver digital services for different modalities of personal computing devices.